 What’s Average: The median is $152.
 High performers are in the $199-$299 range.

-What to Know: This number can tell you a lot about your contact lens capture rate, how much higher quality lens factor into your sales mix, and most importantly, whether your practice and retail optical sell annual supplies effectively.
-Being “one boxed” to death by your contact lens patients can make your practice perform below the median for this benchmark.
-To remedy, you can learn more about which patients typically purchase annual supplies by setting up an annual supply discount in your system.
+What to Know: This optical benchmark can tell you a lot about your contact lens capture rate, how much higher quality lens factor into your sales mix, and most importantly, whether your practice and retail optical sell annual supplies effectively.
+Being “one-boxed” to death by your contact lens patients can make your practice perform below the median for this benchmark.
+To remedy, you can learn more about which patients typically purchase annual supplies.
+Do this by setting up an annual supply discount in your system.
 The discount double-tasks to incentivize patients to purchase annual supplies from your practice.
-Free home delivery and free offers with annual supply purchases (such as sunglasses) is another incentive to try.
+As another incentive, you can try free home delivery and free offers with annual supply purchases (such as sunglasses).